Let there be light 💡

 As a kid, I learned a lot of environmental studies in my school (shout out to “An Inconvenient Truth”).

-I’d like to think of this as an impetus to my choice to study physics and maths.
-I reckon that something about the rigor of the natural sciences and the precision of the calculations acquired during those early years really drove me in.
+I can remember many classes watching old movies on VCR, building models of the Earth, and making naive calculations about energy efficiency and species extinctions.
+I’d like to think this inspired my choice to study physics and math.
+Something about the rigor of the natural sciences and the precision of calculations acquired during those early years really drove me in.

 I talked to a friend the other day about the importance of turning off unused lights.
-My friend said that due to modern lighting being so efficient, it is a waster of time and energy to turn it off.
+My friend said that due to modern lighting being so efficient, it is a waste of time and energy to turn it off.

 Naturally, I thought it might be a fun back-of-the-envelope exercise to find out the exact cost of flipping a light switch versus leaving the light on.

-It all started with a switch 🎚
+It all started with a switch 🎚️

 On average, 16.7 micromoles of ATP (Adenosine triphosphate) are consumed in moving one gram of muscle for one second.
 So, the total amount of ATP burned to move 11.7 grams of muscle in the index finger is approximately 195 micromoles (11.7g×16.7μ mol/g).
 There are 7.3 calories in one mole of ATP energy, so the number of calories burned in clicking the mouse equals about 1.42 = (7.3/1000) X 195.